Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Geodetic data analysis

 Figure~\ref{FIG:GD} depicts the effect of gravitational deformation on the VLBI delay observation for the antennas ON \citep{Nothnagel_et_al_2019} and OE/OW \citep{Loesler_et_al_2019}.
 Both antenna types again show a clear elevation dependence.
 However, while OE/OW are rather stiff and stable antennas with a maximum effect of about 2~ps, ON is deforming much more and suffers from delay effects of almost 20~ps between observations in zenith and at the horizon.
 The largest differential effect for a delay observation on the ON-OE/OW baseline is $\sim19$~ps for an observation at the horizon.

-Table~\ref{TAB:investGD} presents the effect on the estimated weighted mean topocentric positions of OE and OW.
-The up-component changes significantly, more than 5.3~mm, while the horizontal changes are not significant.
-We note that modelling both thermal and gravitational deformation together changes the up-component of the positions determined for OE and OW by more than 5.4~mm.
-This approach also gives the lowest WRMS scatter of the post-fit residuals.
+Table~\ref{TAB:investGD} presents the effects on the estimated weighted mean topocentric positions of OE and OW when these gravitational deformation effects are used or are not used.
+Using or not using the gravitational deformation model for ON, see Tab.~\ref{TAB:investGD} a), changes the up-component significantly, more than 5.3~mm, while the horizontal changes are not significant.
+Using or not using the gravitational deformation model for OE and OW, see Tab.~\ref{TAB:investGD} b), also changes the up-component significantly, by more than 0.6~mm, while the horizontal changes are not significant.
+These tests show the importance of modelling gravitational deformation of VLBI antennas in the data analysis.
+We note that the consistent modelling of both thermal and gravitational deformation of all three antennas, ON, OE, OW, gives the lowest WRMS scatter of the post-fit residuals.